xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

 }
 ```

-This call starts communication with the network and registers your client with the [permissioning server](https://xxdk-dev.xx.network/technical-glossary#permissioning-server).
+This call starts communication with the network and registers your client with the [permissioning server](https://xxdk-dev.xx.network/technical-glossary#permissioning-server),  which schedules cMix rounds within the network and manages the NDF for cMix nodes and clients.
 This enables you to keep track of the network state for message sending and retrieval.

 ### Creating Reception Identities